hhru/react-d3-chart-graphs/README.md

         titleBar: "first bar"
     }
     ```
-- handleMaxOutlierClick | handleMinOutlierClick - The click event is raised when the user clicks on the outlier.
+- handleOutlierClick - The click event is raised when the user clicks on the outlier.
  Argument - item of data and metrics current Circle.
   ```
      {